rajeshvkothari/oom/README.md

 		  msgBusURL=54.196.51.118:3904
 		  schemaFilePath=/opt/app/config/TOSCA-Dgraph-schema.txt

-	  Note:IP_OF_demo_server is VM which we created at start
+	  Note: IP_OF_demo_server is VM which we created at start.
+		    About cciPrivateKey:- cciPrivateKey is the Key or we can say Password to login/ssh into AWS VM and this Key is avaiable locally.
 	- Copy files as given below:
 	  - Copy all csar(sdwan.csar, firewall.csar etc) to ~/puccini/dvol/models/
 	  - Copy cciPrivateKey  to ~/puccini/dvol/config/